 With Medijump you can browse 1 facilities offering different types of Oncology procedures in Costa Rica.

-Dr. Jorge Suárez Mastache, located in Radial Francisco J Orlich, Alajuela, Costa Rica offers patients Cancer Screening procedures among its total of 4 available procedures, across 3 different specialties.
-Currently, there's no pricing information for Cancer Screening procedures at Dr. Jorge Suárez Mastache, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they have multiple recognized accreditations, including: Costa Rica Ministry of HealthACOG - American Congress of Obstetricians and Gynecologists
+Dr. Jorge Suárez Mastache, can be found in Radial Francisco J Orlich, Alajuela, Costa Rica and offers its patients Cancer Screening procedures as well as 4 other procedures, across 3 different procedure categories.
+At present, there is no pricing information for Cancer Screening procedures at Dr. Jorge Suárez Mastache.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Dr. Jorge Suárez Mastache has several accreditations, including: Costa Rica Ministry of HealthACOG - American Congress of Obstetricians and Gynecologists

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?